Last updated: 28.10.2024

 Load carriers can be scanned for arrival and departure in exactly the same way as individual packages and freight bills.
 Any proofs of delivery are then registered on all the packages in the load carrier.

-You can also choose whether it is possible to register POD when packages are load carrier scanned, i.e. when packages are added to a load carrier.
+It is also possible to choose whether it should be possible to register POD when packages are scanned with the load type Fill load carrier, i.e. when packages are added to a load carrier.

 POD for arrival/departure scanning of load carriers